 - Renting a boat and crew to cruise around Coron island in Palawan: 500 – 1000 PHP ($11.60 – $23.20) per person depending on how many people are with you

-Traveling and attractions around the islands of the Philippines often cater to groups and for this reason, it's normally cheaper to have a few friends to split costs with.
+Traveling and attractions around the Philippines' islands often cater to groups, so it's usually cheaper to have a few friends to split costs with.

-When taking into account the cost of travel in the Philippines, don't forget about the 750 PHP ($17.41) tax when leaving the country!
+When considering the cost of travel in the Philippines, don't forget about the 750 PHP ($17.41) tax when leaving the country!